History of Serbia in Timeline

 In 1992, KK Partizan won the EuroLeague.

-Emir Kusturica won another Palme d'Or for Best Feature Film at the Cannes Film Festival for 'Underground' in 1995.
+In 1995, Emir Kusturica won another Palme d'Or for Best Feature Film at the Cannes Film Festival for "Underground".

-In 1996, large protests erupted in Serbia against the government after the ruling Socialist Party refused to accept its defeat in municipal elections.
+In 1996, Serbians engaged in large protests against the government after the ruling Socialist Party refused to accept its defeat in municipal elections.

-In 1998, continued clashes between the Albanian guerilla Kosovo Liberation Army and Yugoslav security forces led to the Kosovo War (1998–99), in which NATO intervened, leading to the withdrawal of Serbian forces and the establishment of UN administration in the province.
+In 1998, clashes between the Kosovo Liberation Army and Yugoslav security forces led to the Kosovo War (1998–99), resulting in NATO intervention and the establishment of UN administration in the province.

 1999: NATO Bombing of Yugoslavia

-In 2000, Serbia's men's national volleyball team won the Olympic gold medal.
+In 2000, Serbia's men's national volleyball team achieved victory by winning the Olympic gold medal.

 Since 2000, Serbia has attracted over $40 billion in foreign direct investment (FDI).